Queensland fruit fly eradication

 - Most traps are placed near airports, seaports, and densely populated areas – where flies would most likely enter the country.

 Trapping runs from September till June, when fruit flies are active.
-Any catches trigger a response similar to the recent Northcote response.
+Any catches trigger a response similar to the recent Auckland response.
 If a breeding population is found, insecticide treatments are used to get rid of it.
-We did not find a breeding population in Northcote and insecticides were not needed.
+As we did not find a breeding population in Auckland, insecticides were not needed.

 Queensland fruit fly dorsal [JPG, 2.7 MB]